joinpursuit/Pursuit-Core-iOS/units/unit02/lesson-09-autolayout/README.md

 > Developer's Note: It's encouraged that you try out variations of each of these properties to get a sense for what each is accomplishing.
 Visual changes made by each of these properties is best understood having used them for a while.

 **Exercise:** Create three labels and put them into a stack view that is alligned in the center of your app.
 Put different lengths of text into each label.

-# 6. Homework Review

-- How to create a TicTacToeBrain
-- Cite your sources